Seagate/halon/docs/hld.md

-Processors interested in receiving events need to subscribe to the processors that provide those events, but there is a bootstrapping problem here!
-Brokers solve the problem.
-A broker is a very simple process that is known in advance to all processors in the cluster.
+Processors interested in receiving events need to subscribe to the processors that provide those events, but there is a bootstrapping problem here, since one side needs to be able to find the other in order to talk to it.
+Brokers solve this problem.
+A broker is a very simple process whose address is known in advance to all processors in the cluster.
 Subscription requests for τ events are sent to all the brokers of which the processor is aware; the brokers are responsible for forwarding the message on to all τ-event producers.

 In order to register as a τ-event producer, a processor may also send the broker a τ publish request, which should result in the broker